"Music Lessons in Rugby"

-I have a number of adult music and singing pupils now, who, within a few weeks gained the confidence to go forward, and many have gone on to very high levels.
+I have a number of adult piano, cello and singing pupils now, who, within a few weeks gained the much needed confidence to go forward, and many have gone on to very high levels.

 Whether you want to start from scratch, renew something that you loved (or even hated) as a child but want to re-kindle the possibilities, I am here to help.

 My advice is...
 Give it a chance...
 Everyone can sing, and many can do so much more.
 Come and chat and we will tailor a programme to your needs.

 There are currently a range of testimonials on the web site, so please have a quick look; whilst these are very kind and supportive, only YOU can decide if I can offer the right package for you and your musical journey.

 I can put you in touch with students past and present who will give you an insight to their experiences.

 Just come and talk.
 That is FREE !!